 Sit inside kayak rentals

-- Sit Inside kayaks allow you to sit inside the kayak inside of on top of it.
-The sit-inside recreational kayaks are very common, easy to paddle, and a great multi-purpose kayak.
-The two options you will have to choose from is Solo or Tandem kayak rentals.
+Sit inside kayaks allow you to sit inside the kayak rather than on top of it.
+The sit inside recreational kayaks are very common, easy to paddle, and a great multi-purpose kayak.
+The two options you will have to choose from are Solo or Tandem kayak rentals.

 Touring / Sea Kayak Rentals

 Touring kayaks are generally longer and narrower than a recreational kayak as they are designed to go faster and further than a recreational kayak but they are not as stable.

 Touring / Sea / Ocean kayaks also have a bulkhead on either end of the boat that creates extra buoyancy and helps the boat stay afloat in open water in case of a turnover.

 You do not want to rent or use a sit-inside kayak without one of these bulkhead options in a large body of water as they may accumulate water and sink instead of floating.

 Inflatable Kayak Rentals are becoming more popular for many reasons including the ease of transportation and their ability to paddle rivers and waters with rocks and rapids that you typically can’t or wouldn’t want to in a recreational kayak.